lloricode/ci-capstone/README.md

 ## Note:
 ### production ENVIRONMENT
-- compress html, for fast renderring page in live server
+- compress html, for fast rendering page in live server
 - csrf_protection is enabled (set to TRUE), for prevent malicious/unnecessary behavior in submitting forms
 - errors log save to database,then not directly seen in browsers,

 ### developing ENVIRONMENT
 - compress html disabled, for easy monitoring html output (easy debugging)
 - csrf_protection is disabled (set to FALSE), for easy submitting forms, for testing in big forms
-- errors log disabled, directly promt in browser,
+- errors log disabled, directly prompt in browser,
 - database set to localhost

 ### ..